By Matthew Schulz, journalist, Our Community

 "It's not so much about encouraging a dobbing culture.
 I think that most people will be motivated by raising concerns in good faith.
 It's more about encouraging a 'speak-up' culture, where people can feel safe to make those disclosures about really inappropriate behaviour."

 And as well as being "on the front foot" in legal terms, she said, organisations with an established whistleblowing program would be able to protect their interests too.

 "Any organisation that's got a whistleblowing program in place will be in a much better position to respond to fraud or misconduct as it arises."

 She said the Our Community guide should be an organisation's starting point.

 "That's a good place to start, and then you need to make sure that all your staff are aware of it, so that they can understand that they can speak up, and that it is safe to do so.
 And then get your managers on board as well, because they might be the ones that are receiving the disclosures."

-The Treasury Laws Amendment (Enhancing Whistleblower Protections) Bill 2017 was supposed to be enacted in July, but remains held up by the political process.
+The Treasury Laws Amendment (Enhancing Whistleblower Protections) Bill 2018 was supposed to be enacted in July 2018, with the passage of the bill held up by the political process until February 2019.